Burgundy

 By Plane

 Lyon Saint-Exupéry is the closest airport to Santenay, 107 miles / 172 km away.
 By car, the route takes about 1 hour and 50 minutes, and is mainly by motorway.
-Several major airlines fly into Lyon, such as Aer Lingus, Air France, BMI, British Airways and EasyJet.
+Several major airlines fly into Lyon, such as Aer Lingus, Air France, British Airways and EasyJet.

 By Car